 Soccer in Han Dynasty & Three Kings Era – Physical Exercise and Military Training

-Liu Bang (刘邦 256 BC – 195 BC), the founding emperor of Han Dynasty was a big soccer fan and erected a stadium within his palace to specifically facilitate soccer matches.
-The stadium consisted of a soccer field and spectator areas around, completed with enclosure walls gates.
+Liu Bang (刘邦 256 BC – 195 BC), the founding emperor of the Han Dynasty was a big soccer fan and erected a stadium within his palace to specifically facilitate soccer matches.
+The stadium consisted of a soccer field and spectator areas around, completed with enclosure wall gates.

-It was during that period, a set rules governing the soccer games was initially developed.
+It was during that period, a set of rules governing soccer games was initially developed.

-According to the Han-style regulations, a professional soccer match should have a 12-member team on both sides led by a captain respectively, with the outcome decided on goal difference.
-And the ethletes could utilize their feet, chest, back and shoulders in games, but using hands was not permitted.
+According to Han-style regulations, a professional soccer match should have a 12-member team on both sides led by a captain respectively, with the outcome decided on goal difference.
+And the athletes could utilize their feet, chest, back and shoulders in games, but using their hands was not permitted.

-In a book titled Note On Soccer Stadium (鞠城铭), a Han scholar described how a typical soccer field of the time looked like: It was in a rectangular shape, facing east and west, with six goal holes on ground at the either sides guarded by six goalkeepers from both teams respectively (园鞠方墙，倣象阴阳,，法月衡对，二六相当).
+In a book titled Note On Soccer Stadium (鞠城铭), a Han scholar described how a typical soccer field of the time looked like: It was in a rectangular shape, facing east and west, with six-goal holes on the ground at either side guarded by six goalkeepers from both teams respectively (园鞠方墙，倣象阴阳, 法月衡对，二六相当).

-As the result of government promotion, soccer became a popular national pastime among elites and commoners, and was also used in military trainings.
+As a result of government promotion, soccer became a popular national pastime among elites and commoners and was also used in military training.
 Legendary Han general Wei Qing (卫青) and Huo Qubing (霍去病) all loved to play soccer when guarding China’s northern borders.

-Regarding the popularity of soccer in ordinary citizens, an entry to Records of the Grand History (史记·扁鹊仓公列传) documented one instance in which a soccer fan died of spitting blood after he ignored doctor’s warning and kept playing soccer.
+Regarding the popularity of soccer among ordinary citizens, an entry to Records of the Grand History (史记·扁鹊仓公列传) documented one instance in which a soccer fan died of spitting blood after he ignored a doctor’s warning and kept playing soccer.

-Entering the Three Kingdoms Period, a post-Han age marked with constant military campaigns between the warlords, playing soccer was regarded not just a sport but an important military skill.
+Entering the Three Kingdoms Period, a post-Han age marked by constant military campaigns between the warlords, playing soccer was regarded not just as a sport but as an important military skill.